Substra/substra-documentation/docs/_sources/entry_points/faq.md.txt

 ## [usage] What if I gave access to a dataset with a too wide set of permissions and I change my mind?

-As the dataset is hosted on your side, you can always remove or de-reference it to make it unreachable.
+As the dataset is hosted on your side, you can always delete your local files to make it unreachable.